Understanding Depression -- Diagnosis and Treatment

 S-adenosyl-methionine (SAM-e), another herbal remedy, is also said to be useful for depression, although no conclusive medical studies have been done to date.

-Although ginkgo biloba is typically used to improve memory and ease confusion, it has proven in some cases to work better than placebo for the symptoms of depression, and is approved by the German government's Commission E for this purpose.
+Although ginkgo biloba is typically used as an "alternative medicine" strategy that might help to improve memory and ease confusion, it has proven in some cases to work better than placebo for the symptoms of depression, and is approved by the German government's Commission E for this purpose.

 Whatever herbal remedy you may decide to take to treat a medical condition, it is always best to consult your health care provider first.
 This is especially true if you are taking prescription medications for the same or other conditions.